 The nonprofit Music Performance Trust Fund (MPTF) provides admission-free, live, quality music, performed by professional musicians, to people of all ages and backgrounds across North America.

-For the second year for Make Music Day, the MPTF is generously supporting three innovative programs across 10 cities in 2016.
+For the third year for Make Music Day, the MPTF is generously supporting innovative programs across eight cities in 2017.
 Each program gives established professionals the chance to mentor amateur and up-and-coming musicians, while providing a high-quality concert for the public.

-Mass Appeals: The MPTF is also supporting a selection of Make Music’s flagship Mass Appeals, including Mass Appeal Saxophones in Platteville WI, Recorders in New York, Fiddlers in Fullerton, and Guitars in Nashville.
+Mass Appeals: The MPTF is also supporting a selection of Make Music’s flagship Mass Appeals, including recorders in New York, horns in Cleveland, accordions in Philadelphia, and guitars in Nashville.
 Each one brings amateurs together with professionals, to learn and to make joyful music together.